Stress is the most underestimated and misunderstood component of learning.

 Science proves that working in flow has a positive effect on mental and physical health.

-In a meta-analysis by Sortheix et al, 2021, the results showed that experiencing flow was associated with a range of positive health outcomes, such as reduced stress levels, improved mood, greater life satisfaction and increased creativity and productivity.
+In a meta-analysis by Sortheix et al, 2021, the results showed that experiencing flow was associated with a range of positive health outcomes, such as reduced stress levels, improved mood, greater life satisfaction, and increased creativity and productivity.
 There were also improved outcomes for physical health, such as reduced inflammation and improved immune function.

-Concentrated, effective work is therefore conducive to success, fulfillment and satisfaction.
+Focused, effective work is therefore conducive to success, fulfillment and satisfaction.
 For this reason, developing expertise in an important endeavor is a recipe for happiness.

 Stress is necessary for adults to experience flow and realize their full potential.